 - · Able to lay still for 10 minutes

-- · Committed to donate for at least 2 years
+- · Committed to donatitons for at least 2 years

 WestVet is proud to work with Canine Blood Heroes of Boise to serve animals throughout the Treasure Valley.
 Contact them to determine if your pet can be a donor.